-The Phoenix Program at SUWS of the Carolinas is designed to help adolescents, ages 13-17, who are struggling with different psychological, behavioral, and substance abuse issues.
+The Phoenix Program at SUWS of the Carolinas is designed to help adolescents, ages 13-17, who are struggling with substance abuse issues.
 It is the goal of the Phoenix Program offered at our treatment center, with the use of the wilderness and multiple therapeutic approaches, to help encourage effective change in each adolescent that comes through our doors.

 Substance abuse is defined as the continued use of drugs and/or alcohol despite the presence of multiple problems that are occurring as a direct result.
 Substance abuse brings about a number of cognitive, behavioral, and psychological symptoms, all of which can cause functional impairment in a young person’s life.
 At SUWS of the Carolinas we are aware of the challenges that a young person faces when trying to overcome an addiction to alcohol and/or other drugs and have developed specialized therapy to help these young people gain control of their lives.

 Helping a Loved One or Family Member with the Treatment Process